Alcohol Use Disorder

 alcohol use can lead to tolerance.
 As a result, greater amounts of alcohol are needed to reach intoxication.

 A sudden withdrawal of alcohol can also cause physical symptoms in people who have developed a physical dependence.
-Withdrawal symptoms can include:
+Withdrawal symptoms may include:

 AUD is linked to the development of serious health complications and early death.